Wolverine World Wide, Inc. (WWW) Shares Plummet Below 1-Year High - News Heater

-The stock of Wolverine World Wide, Inc. (NYSE: WWW) has decreased by -3.38 when compared to last closing price of 8.87.Despite this, the company has seen a gain of 2.39% in its stock price over the last five trading days.
+Wolverine World Wide, Inc. (NYSE: WWW)’s stock price has decreased by -0.99 compared to its previous closing price of 9.05.
+However, the company has seen a 1.01% increase in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-11-09 that Although the revenue and EPS for Wolverine (WWW) give a sense of how its business performed in the quarter ended September 2023, it might be worth considering how some key metrics compare with Wall Street estimates and the year-ago numbers.

 Is It Worth Investing in Wolverine World Wide, Inc. (NYSE: WWW) Right Now?

-The average price point forecasted by analysts for Wolverine World Wide, Inc. (WWW) is $9.00, which is $0.43 above the current market price.
-The public float for WWW is 76.94M, and currently, short sellers hold a 5.57% ratio of that floaft.
-The average trading volume of WWW on December 01, 2023 was 1.08M shares.
+The average price suggested by analysts for WWW is $9.00, which is $0.04 above the current market price.
+The public float for WWW is 76.94M, and currently, shorts hold a 5.57% of that float.
+The average trading volume for WWW on December 07, 2023 was 1.06M shares.

 WWW’s Market Performance

-The stock of Wolverine World Wide, Inc. (WWW) has seen a 2.39% increase in the past week, with a 6.46% rise in the past month, and a 6.06% gain in the past quarter.
-The volatility ratio for the week is 4.25%, and the volatility levels for the past 30 days are at 5.77% for WWW.
-The simple moving average for the last 20 days is 2.57% for WWW’s stock, with a simple moving average of -30.84% for the last 200 days.
+The stock of Wolverine World Wide, Inc. (WWW) has seen a 1.01% increase in the past week, with a 6.29% rise in the past month, and a 5.79% gain in the past quarter.
+The volatility ratio for the week is 5.44%, and the volatility levels for the past 30 days are at 5.74% for WWW.
+The simple moving average for the past 20 days is 4.80% for WWW’s stock, with a -26.90% simple moving average for the past 200 days.

 Insider Trading